 Visit during the dry season between May and October; avoid during the monsoon season, and especially during Indonesian holidays and weekends.
 An entrance fee of IDR 150,000 will be charged at the gate.

 Pulau Merah: Banyuwangi's Most Scenic Beach

 The sandy bottom and tame waves would make Pulau Merah an awesome spot for newbie surfers if the backdrop weren't so distracting: a hill that juts out of the sea a few meters from the beach.
 Isolated from the mainland during high tide, the island permits access during low tide, allowing visitors to examine the beach's namesake (“Red Island,” due to the hill's reddish soil) up close.

 The friendly waves that currently buffet Pulau Merah reach no higher than five meters at their worst, particularly between the peak surfing seasons in April and between September to December.
 A sandy bottom – the same fine cream-to-brown sand that cushions feet walking on the beach – seals the deal for beginners, encouraging wipeouts without fear of injury.

 The beach itself curves some three kilometers around a natural bay fringed with banana and coconut farms.
 A solitary Hindu temple, the Pura Segara Tawang Alun, stands near the designated parking area.
 The temple is a survivor: a 1994 tsunami managed to only breach the temple's outer walls.

-How to get there: there are few public transportation links to Pulau Merah from Banyuwangi town proper; a hired car is the best way to arrive.
-Location on Google Maps.
+How to get there: There are few public transportation links to Pulau Merah from Banyuwangi town proper; a hired car is the best way to arrive.
 Entrance to the beach costs IDR 2,500.
 The nearby Sumber Agung village offers homestays for guests who want to stay longer; the Red Island Panjul Homestay is typical of the lot.